N4v1ds0n/guitar-practice-tracker/readme.md

 ### Images

-The template profile picture 'nobody' was taken form Code Institute learning ressources
+The template profile picture 'default' was taken form Code Institute learning ressources

 ### Code

-Bootstrap form themes were used
+Bootstrap was used for social media links

 ##### Back to [top](#table-of-contents)<hr>